Jamoverjelly/Udacity-Cat-Clicker-App/README.md

 # Cat Clicker App

 This app will be built while completing the lessons in Udacity's first unit on front end application developement, Changing Expectations.
-It is based on Ben Jaffe's original online hit game, Cow Clicker
+It is based on Ian Bogost's original online hit game, Cow Clicker

 #### Inspiration